bcgov/bcwebmaps-options/docs/index.md

 ## Find the right solution for your business.

 There are many options for web mapping technology frameworks in today's world.
-The Province of British Columba currently uses four main web mapping frameworks.<br> These frameworks vary from a cloud-based ESRI solution Software as a Service (SaaS) solution (commonly known as ([AGO](web-mapping-frameworks/AGO.html) or ArcGIS Online).
-In addition, there are two hosted service offerings: one by the Natural Resource Ministries' Information Innovation & Technology Division (IITD), called the Common Web Mappping Framework ([CWM](web-mapping-frameworks/CWM.html)) which is based on Openlayers 2, and DataBC's Internet Mapping Framework ([IMF2](web-mapping-frameworks/IMF2.html) which is based on VertiGIS's GeoCortex Essentials.
-The last option is DataBC's Simple Map Kit ([SMK](web-mapping-frameworks/SMK.html) which can use Leaflet or the ESRI Javascript API and is available on GitHub with an Apache License 2.0.
+The Province of British Columba currently uses four main web mapping frameworks.<br><br> These frameworks vary from a cloud-based ESRI solution Software as a Service (SaaS) solution (commonly known as ([AGO](web-mapping-frameworks/AGO.html) or ArcGIS Online). <br>In addition, there are two hosted service offerings: one by the Natural Resource Ministries' Information Innovation & Technology Division (IITD), called the Common Web Mappping Framework ([CWM](web-mapping-frameworks/CWM.html)) which is based on Openlayers 2, and DataBC's Internet Mapping Framework ([IMF2](web-mapping-frameworks/IMF2.html) which is based on VertiGIS's GeoCortex Essentials. <br>The last option is DataBC's Simple Map Kit ([SMK])(web-mapping-frameworks/SMK.html) which can use Leaflet or the ESRI Javascript API and is available on GitHub with an Apache License 2.0.
+<br><br>
 The purpose of this site is to discover what is available, and if any of these solutions can meet your needs.

 # Component Comparison